nus-cs2103-AY2021S1/tp/docs/team/kormingsoon.md

     command box so that the user is able to type commands.

   * **Justification**: The above-mentioned key press functions in PropertyFree helps the user to easily navigate PropertyFree.
-  The `CONTROL / CTRL` + `ARROW KEY` button helps the user to easily navigate through the calendar to identify which dates and days are important.
+  The button control helps the user to easily navigate through the calendar to identify which dates and days are important.
-  The `ENTER` aids in the event when the user may not have the cursor in the command box (i.e usage of mouse)

 * **New Feature**: Implemented the `next` and `prev` command for navigating the calendar.
   * **What it does**: Changes the `CalendarView` from month to month depending on the command executed by the user.

-  * **Justification**: On top of the key-press functions implemented above, there was a need to implement the command line function for calendar navigation as the keyboard layout varies different from computer to computer.
-The `next` and `prev` command serve as an alternate option for users to navigate the calendar, in the event it is inconvenient for users to use the key press functions (awkward positioning).
+  * **Justification**: To cater to different keyboard layouts, `next` and `prev` command serve as an alternate option for users to navigate the calendar.
   The `CalendarView` (both `.java` and `.fxml`) was referenced from [Senior Team Project](https://github.com/SirGoose3432/javafx-calendar/blob/master/src/FullCalendarView.java)
 * **Project management**:
   * Managed releases `v1.3a`, `v1.3b`, `v1.4` (3 releases) on GitHub